Men's Gym - Alta Vista (Sun) Rules

 •The league holds the right to request proof of identification from a player if required.
 False information can result in further discipline towards the team, captain and/or player.

-•In circumstances where a team does not have 4 individuals, officials or the league will start running the clock 5 minutes after the scheduled start time and the game will be deemed a forfeit once 5 minutes has run off the clock or 10 minutes past the scheduled start time.
+•In circumstances where a team does not have 4 players, officials or the league will start running the clock 5 minutes after the scheduled start time and the game will be deemed a forfeit once 5 minutes has run off the clock or 10 minutes past the scheduled start time.
 Once the clock has been started, if the team in question gets enough players to play, they will be assessed a delay of game penalty which must be served right away.

 •If a goalie gets injured during a game, the team has 5 minutes to find a replacement.
 Failure to do so will result in the team playing with 5 runners.